123MayankSharma/Myneovim_config/README.md

-##Read below for more info!
+## Read below for more info!
-This is my neovim config which i primarily use for programming with javascript and React and text editing.
+This is my neovim config which i primarily use for programming with javascript,React,C++ and text editing.

 I built this config on top of [nikvdp/nvim-lsp-config](https://github.com/nikvdp/nvim-lsp-config)